urcadox/warp10-quantum/README.md

 # Warp 10 Quantum

-Warp 10's Quantum is a web application developed to easily deal with the [http://www.warp10.io](Warp 10) platform.
+Warp 10's Quantum is a web application developed to easily deal with the [Warp 10](http://www.warp10.io) platform.

-Entirely developed as [https://www.polymer-project.org/](Polymer) elements, you will find in this repository not only the full application but the whole set of web-components allowing to customize your Warp 10 experience.
+Entirely developed as [Polymer](https://www.polymer-project.org/) elements, you will find in this repository not only the full application but the whole set of web-components allowing to customize your Warp 10 experience.